matplotlib/matplotlib/doc/users/index.rst

-The matplotlib code is conceptually divided into three parts: the *pylab interface* is the set of functions provided by :mod:`matplotlib.pylab` which allow the user to create plots with code quite similar to Matlab figure generating code.
+The matplotlib code is conceptually divided into three parts: the *pylab interface* is the set of functions provided by :mod:`matplotlib.pylab` which allow the user to create plots with code quite similar to MATLAB figure generating code.
 The *matplotlib frontend* or *matplotlib API* is the set of classes that do the heavy lifting, creating and managing figures, text, lines, plots and so on.
 This is an abstract interface that knows nothing about output.
 The